As told by Richard Tracy

 I contacted a mortuary and gave them instructions, then went to the morgue.

-“May we see some identification, please?”
+“We need to see some identification, please?”

 “Yes, of course.”
 I handed them my passport.